The Terribly Tenacious Broom

 Member Weed Wrench Lending Program

 The best way to “doom the broom” is to pull it up, root and all, which is easy when plants are young.
-Older plants with deep taproots can be leveraged up and out of the ground with the help of a “weed wrench” (see photo below), a very useful tool but pricey.
+Older plants with deep taproots can be leveraged up and out of the ground with the help of a “weed wrench”.

 As one of its community fire safety programs, the Butte County Fire Safe Council lends weed wrenches to members on a first-come basis (and also maintains a waiting list).
-This weed wrench lending program is free, but a personal check for $100 is requested as a security deposit.
-When you return the wrench, your original (uncashed) check is returned to you.
+This weed wrench lending program is free and requires a scan of a driver’s license or Identification Card.
+No security deposit is required.
+When you return the tool, your ID photocopy will be shredded or returned to you.